I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_custom_receive_transaction_config.md

 A pointer to the driver-implemented <a href="https://msdn.microsoft.com/C3E446AB-17AA-4FD8-8245-16D95134B0E7">EvtSerCx2CustomReceiveTransactionEnableNewDataNotification</a> event callback function.
 This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.

-`EvtSerCx2CustomReceiveTransactionInitialize`

-A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_custom_receive_transaction_initialize.md">EvtSerCx2CustomReceiveTransactionInitialize</a> event callback function.
-This member is optional and can be set to <b>NULL</b> to indicate that the driver does not implement the function.

 `EvtSerCx2CustomReceiveTransactionQueryProgress`

 A pointer to the driver-implemented <a href="https://msdn.microsoft.com/B0B08257-E867-4E22-949E-555AD44C2DDE">EvtSerCx2CustomReceiveTransactionQueryProgress</a> event callback function.
 This member must point to a valid function.

-`EvtSerCx2CustomReceiveTransactionStart`

-A pointer to the driver-implemented <a href="..\sercx\nc-sercx-evt_sercx2_custom_receive_transaction_start.md">EvtSerCx2CustomReceiveTransactionStart</a> event callback function.
-This member must point to a valid function.

-`Size`

-The size, in bytes, of this structure.
-The <a href="..\sercx\nf-sercx-sercx2customreceivetransactioncreate.md">SerCx2CustomReceiveTransactionCreate</a> method uses this member to determine which version of the structure the caller is using.
-The size of this structure might change in future versions of the Sercx.h header file.

 ## Remarks
 The <a href="..\sercx\nf-sercx-sercx2customreceivetransactioncreate.md">SerCx2CustomReceiveTransactionCreate</a> method accepts a pointer to a <b>SERCX2_CUSTOM_RECEIVE_TRANSACTION_CONFIG</b> structure as an input parameter.
 Before calling <b>SerCx2CustomReceiveTransactionInitialize</b>, call the <a href="..\sercx\nf-sercx-sercx2_custom_receive_transaction_config_init.md">SERCX2_CUSTOM_RECEIVE_TRANSACTION_CONFIG_INIT</a> function to initialize this structure.